 More exterior views:

-Looking west on Melrose from Van Ness c.1942.
+c.1942 - Looking west on Melrose from Van Ness.
 On the left is the theatre, here still called the Melvan.
 On the right it's Western Costume.
 Both were demolished for expansions of Raleigh and Paramount studio properties.
 The photo is from the lovely 2009 Arcadia Publishing book "Hollywood 1940 - 2008" by Marc Wanamaker.
 The photos in the book come from his Bison Archives collection.
 It's available on Amazon.
 The page with this photo is part of the preview Google Books.

-A detail from the c.1942 photo.
-Thanks to Ken McIntyre for stashing this one in one of his Photobucket albums.
+c.1942 - A detail from the photo above.
+Thanks to Ken McIntyre for sharing it.

-A May 1951 Life magazine photo by Ed Clark of a crowd lining up for a show when the theatre was the KTLA Studio Theatre.
+1951 - A shot taken in May by Ed Clark for Life.
+The crowd was lining up for a show when the venue called was the KTLA Studio Theatre.
 It's online via Google/Life Images.
 Also see another photo of the line by Mr. Clark taken from back a little farther.

-A photo of the closed Continental Theatre taken in the 80s by filmmaker and cinematographer Gary Graver.
+1980s - A photo of the closed Continental Theatre taken by filmmaker and cinematographer Gary Graver.
 More of his theatre photos can be seen on YouTube in "Second Run - part 1" and "Second Run - part 2."
 Thanks to Sean Graver for use of the photo.

 More Information: See the Cinema Treasures page on the Encore.